 The palace is the official residence of the Spanish royal family, however, it’s no longer really used for that purpose.
 Instead, it’s used more for ceremonial occasions.

 The Royal Palace is located at Calle de Bailén, s/n, 28071 Madrid, Spain.
-It’s open Monday to Saturday from 10 to 7 and on Sunday from 10 to 4 and costs 13€ ($15.40 USD).
-Free entry is offered as of this writing from Monday to Thursday from 5 to 7.
+It’s open Monday to Saturday from 10 to 6 and on Sunday from 10 to 4 in the winter.
+It’s open an hour later in the summer from Monday to Saturday.
+It costs 13€ ($15.40 USD).

 Walk Around Retiro Park (Parque del Buen Retiro)

 This park is simply magnificent.
-I have a thing about going to visit the notable parks in cities like this, like I did in Seville’s Maria Luisa Park and Bangkok’s Lumphini Park.
+I have a thing about going to visit notable parks in cities, as I did in Seville’s Maria Luisa Park and Bangkok’s Lumphini Park.
 I may be a city girl but I’m a nature lover as well.
 Visiting these large parks gives me a great way of balancing both!

 This park not only serves as a place to find solace in the midst of a large city but also holds many events annually.
 It’s a fun and vibrant place with an air of celebration, even when there isn’t a festival going on.